blevinstein/GameAI/Readme.md

   outgoing weights close to zero.
 - Learning rates need careful tuning.
 Perhaps I should implement local learning rates, or allow learning rates to mutate.
+- Weights near zero are like a trap: they decrease their effect, and thus their exposure to modification during backpropagation.
+Should trying avoiding them.

 ASPIRATIONAL
 ------------